 You can set reminders before the deadline for peer nomination and review submission.

 As mentioned earlier, you must have the appropriate permission to create and manage reviews.
-In case you have them, you can access all review cycles within the company.
+If you have them, you can access all review cycles across the company.
 If you want some to be able to access only one cycle, you can add them as Collaborators.

 The review cycle is ready! 🎉 Don't forget to save and publish the cycle to start the evaluation.
 The automatically calculated number of participants in the cycle helps you understand how many employees must be evaluated.
 If participants do not have a manager and are included as reviewers, the system proceeds to the next party without a manager review.